Greyisheep/rent-predictor/README.md

 ```

 ## Data
-If you want you're apartment to be displayed in our database.
-Kindly fill the following google form:
+If you want your apartment to be displayed in our database.
+Kindly fill out the following Google form:

 [Google Form Link](https://forms.gle/xHqq2mQ4yi1C6sTR8)